 Watch Our Campaign Highlight and Thank You Video

 Click here to see examples of how we made a difference.

 Choose the option that’s best for you.

-- One-year payroll deduction: begins on the first Jan.
-2018 pay date and occurs for all pay periods in 2018 – minimum of $2 per pay period required
+- One-year payroll deduction: begins on the next available pay date – minimum of $2 per pay period required.

-- One-time payroll deduction: total gift will be deducted on the first Jan.
-2018 pay date – minimum of $5 total payroll deduction – please use printable form only
+- One-time payroll deduction: total gift identified below will be deducted on the next available pay date - minimum of $5 total payroll deduction - please use the printable form

 - One-time gift: credit card, cash or check

 Make Your Gift of Gratitude to a Colleague!